Hyperbolic and cubical rigidities of Thompson's group V: Cubical rigidity

 \begin{proof} We want to prove by induction that, for every $n \geq 0$, a group of all whose finite-index subgroups are hyperbolically elementary and do not surject onto $\mathbb{Z}$ satisfies Property $(FW_n)$.
 For $n=0$, there is nothing to prove; so suppose that our statement is true for some $n \geq 0$, and fix a group $G$, all of whose finite-index subgroups are hyperbolically elementary and do not surject onto $\mathbb{Z}$, acting on a $(n+1)$-dimensional CAT(0) cube complex $X$.

 Suppose first that $G$ fixes a point at infinity in $X$ (ie., in the visual boundary).
 It follows from \cite[Proposition 2.26]{CIF} that $G$ contains a finite-index subgroup $H$ which stabilises a cubical component $Y \subset \mathfrak{R}X$.
 As $\dim(Y)<\dim(X)$ according to Lemma \ref{lem:dimcubicalcomp}, our induction hypothesis implies that $H$ fixes a point of $Y$, so that $H$ fixes a point in $\mathfrak{R}X$; up to taking a finite-index subgroup of $H$, we may suppose without loss of generality that $H$ fixes a vertex in the Roller boundary.
 It follows from \cite[Theorem B.1]{CIF} that $H$ virtually surjects onto a free abelian group of rank $k \leq \dim(X)$ with a kernel which is locally elliptic (in $X$).
 Since the finite-index subgroups of $G$ do not surject onto $\mathbb{Z}$, necessarily $k=0$, so $H$ is virtually locally elliptic, and finally elliptic since $H$ is finitely generated.
 We conclude that $G$ has a bounded orbit in $X$, and finally that it fixes a point.
+Notice that we have proved the following statement, which we record for future use:

+\begin{fact} If $G$ contains a finite-index subgroup fixing a vertex of $\mathfrak{R}X$ then $G$ has to fix a point of $X$. \end{fact}

 From now on, suppose that $G$ does not fix a point at infinity in $X$.
 According to \cite[Proposition 3.5]{CapraceSageev}, up to taking a convex subcomplex of $X$, we may suppose that the action is essential.
 If $X$ is bounded, then $G$ fixes a point, so suppose that $X$ is unbounded.
 As a consequence of \cite[Proposition 2.6]{CapraceSageev}, $X$ decomposes as a product of irreducible CAT(0) cube complexes $X_1 \times \cdots \times X_r$ and $G$ contains a finite-index subgroup $H$ lying in $\mathrm{Isom}(X_1) \times \cdots \times \mathrm{Isom}(X_r)$.
 If $r \geq 2$ (ie., if $X$ is reducible), then $\dim(X_i) < \dim(X)$ for every $1 \leq i \leq r$, so that our induction hypothesis implies that all the induced actions $H \curvearrowright X_i$ have global fixed points.
 Consequently, $H$ fixes a point in $X$, and it follows that $G$ has a bounded orbit in $X$, and finally that it fixes a point.